 Assignee and Timeline are the only required fields because they answer the two fundamental scheduling questions: who is doing the work and when.
 Without an Assignee column mapped, the scheduler cannot create rows for team members.
 Without a Timeline column, items have no date range and cannot be placed on the calendar.

 These two fields control how workload is calculated.
-You can map one or both — but you need at least one for workload indicators to work.
-If neither is mapped, items still appear on the scheduler but show 0 hours in workload calculations.
+You can map one, the other, or both — but the scheduler needs at least one for workload indicators to reflect real planned effort.
+If neither is mapped, items still appear on the scheduler (Assignee and Timeline are the only requirements), but each item contributes 0 hours to the workload indicator.

 Original Estimate

 Use this when your team estimates total effort per task.
-The plugin divides the total evenly across the working days in the item's timeline.
+The plugin divides the total by the number of working days in the item's timeline range and distributes the result evenly.

-A task has 16 hours in the Scheduled Hours column and a timeline of Monday to Thursday (4 working days).
+A task has 16 hours in the Original Estimate column and a timeline of Monday to Thursday (4 working days, no holidays or leave).
 The plugin calculates 4 hours per day (16 ÷ 4) for workload purposes.

 Hours Per Day

-A task has 3 hours/day in the Hours Per Day column and a timeline of Monday to Friday (5 working days).
-The plugin counts 3 hours each day toward the assignee's workload, totaling 15 hours across the week.
+A task has 3 hours/day in the Hours Per Day column and a timeline of Monday to Friday.
+With a standard Mon–Fri capacity scheme and no holidays, the plugin counts 3 hours each day, totaling 15 hours across the week.

 When both are mapped

-If both columns are mapped on the same board, Hours Per Day takes precedence.
-The Original Estimate column is used as a fallback only when the per-day value is empty or zero for a given item.
+If both columns are mapped on the same board, Hours Per Day takes precedence per item.
+The Original Estimate column is used as a fallback only when the per-day value is missing, empty, zero, or negative for that specific item.
+This lets you mix the two approaches on the same board — leave Hours Per Day blank on items where you only know the total, and fill it in on items where you know the daily rhythm.

 Other optional fields